BurdetteLamar/markdown_helper/markdown/use_cases/include_with_added_comments/include_with_added_comments.md

 By default (that is, without option ```--pristine```) file inclusion adds comments that:

 * Identify the includer file.
-* Identify the includee file.
+* Identify each includee file.

 #### Includee File